Bealby/Milestone-Project-2/README.md

 - [Font Awesome](https://fontawesome.com/) - Programme used to import icons
    for Footer in Website: **far-envelope** and **fas fa-phone**
 - [JavaScript](https://www.javascript.com/) - Used in collabration with
-   Bootstrap to collaspe Navigation Bar for small devices
+   Bootstrap to collaspe Navigation Bar for small devices and Google Maps
 - [W3C](https://validator.w3.org/) - Used to validate HTML code
 - [WSC](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
 - [jQuery](https://jquery.com/) - Used to implement Navigation Collaspe feature